 If you do not have a particular preference, choose whatever will be more easily supported by your time, interest, resources, and abilities.

-If you have just a little bit more time, I refer you to my Fancy Flowchart™ (aka: Mandarin Mama’s Guide to Deciding Whether Your Child Should Learn Traditional or Simplified Chinese Characters) that should help 80% of you out there.
+If you have just a little bit more time, I refer you to my Fancy Flowchart™ (aka: Mandarin Mama’s Guide to Deciding Whether Your Child Should Learn Traditional vs Simplified Chinese Characters) that should help 80% of you out there.
 As for the remaining 20%, let’s be real.
 No flowchart, no matter how amazing, would suffice.
 But fear not!
 There’s more info after the Fancy Flowchart™.

 (As a side note, I am inordinately pleased with myself for creating this flow chart.
 It’s a sad but real thing that it took me HOURS to create.
 But I will forgive myself because most of that time was spent trying and discarding different free flow chart software both online and off.
 Now, if I can figure out how to make it Pinnable, I will win the internets for today.)

-For those of you who do not know, there is a raging debate within the Chinese community about whether Traditional or Simplified characters are better and why.
+For those of you who do not know, there is a raging debate within the Chinese community about whether Traditional vs Simplified Chinese characters are better and why.
 Some of it is due to political ideology, some based on preference, and some based on practicality.
 If you are really curious, may I suggest to you this link.

 It will be no surprise to many of you that I preferred Traditional Characters – and staunchly.
 However, as much as I personally prefer Traditional characters, that doesn’t necessarily follow that I think your child should learn Traditional.
 (Of course, it would benefit me if more folks chose Traditional because then there would be more materials easily available in the US, but that is an entirely different topic and not altogether germane to this particular discussion.)